Icons on websites - what do they do and how to choose the right ones?

 Imagine a TV remote control that was stripped of all icons.
 Absolutely under each button there should be a verbal inscription explaining what this button is for.

 Agree that such a remote control would look strange.
-Moreover, some of its features would be very difficult to describe in words, so that the label does not take up too much space.
+Moreover, some of its functions would be very difficult to describe in words, so that the label does not take up too much space.

-Similarly, we could not imagine a web browser that, for example, has navigation buttons ( "Previous", "Next"), refresh buttons or buttons that control window behavior would be replaced with text only.
+In the same way, we couldn't imagine a web browser where, for example, navigation buttons ("Back", "Next"), refresh buttons, or buttons that control window behavior were replaced entirely with text.

-I mean, icons have "taken over" our lives and we can't function effectively without them.
+I want to say that icons have "taken over" our lives and we cannot function effectively without them.

-Icons on websites, social networks, in all applications for smartphones, yes - even on printed products (business cards, brochures).
+Icons on websites, social networks, in all smartphone applications, yes - even on printed products (business cards, brochures).
 They are literally everywhere.

 Why are we so eager to use icons?
 What are the benefits of using them?
 How to skillfully choose a set and style of icons for your own site?
 You will find answers to these questions later in this text.